Stephenyeah/Information-security/h4-Webbed.md

      - Directory listings not disabled, allowing access to sensitive files.
      - Exposing detailed error messages to users.
      - Cloud storage with default open permissions, allowing unauthorized data access.

+## Vulnerable and Outdated Components Summary:

+  - **Found in 27.96% of applications**, with an average incidence rate of 8.77%.
+  - **Common issues**:
+    - Using vulnerable, outdated, or unsupported software components.
+    - Not knowing the versions of all components or dependencies used.
+    - Failing to scan for vulnerabilities or patch components in a timely manner.
+    - Not testing the compatibility of updated libraries.
+    - Not securing component configurations.

+  - **Prevention**:
+    - Implement a patch management process.
+    - Regularly inventory and monitor components and dependencies.
+    - Use software composition analysis tools to automate vulnerability detection.
+    - Remove unused components and features.
+    - Obtain components from official sources and use signed packages.

+  - **Example attacks**:
+    - CVE-2017-5638: Struts 2 remote code execution vulnerability, causing major breaches.
+    - IoT devices with unpatched vulnerabilities like Heartbleed are easily exploitable.